manuphatak/interview-challenge/README.md

 # interview-challenge

-**A web API scavenger hunt, programmatically search for the next clue!**
+**A fun web service scavenger hunt and brain teaser.
+Programmatically search for the next clue!**

 ----------